 The possible list may seem daunting.
 From retirement to mortgages and credit cards to insurance, our financial lives have become increasingly complicated over the last 20 years.
 So how can we possibly boil everything down to just one idea?
 Let me explain.

-Last month I had the opportunity to meet several other finance bloggers at a conference in Las Vegas.
+Some time ago I had the opportunity to meet several finance bloggers at a conference in Las Vegas.
 It was great to meet folks I’ve known for a long time but never actually met face-to-face.
-At the conference we were eating lunch one afternoon and the discussion turned to the goals we had established for our websites.
+At the conference, we were eating lunch one afternoon and the discussion turned to the goals we had established for our websites.
 Most of us, myself included, described our goals in terms of numbers, similar to how most of us probably think about financial goals.

 One of the frustrating things about money is that so many of our goals are years away.
 We may have as a goal saving $1 million for retirement, for example.
 While that may be an appropriate goal, it may take us 30 years or more to reach it.
 The same goes for the goal of getting out of debt, saving an emergency fund, or just about any other financial goal.

-The problem is that many set as their goal saving 3 to 6 months of income.
+The problem is that many set as their goal saving three to six months of income.
 While that’s fine, it could take years to achieve that goal.
 So for now, let’s just set our goal as having a little more in our emergency fund next month than we have right now.

 Of course, the more you can save the better.
 But even if we improve by just a few dollars, at least we are moving in the right direction.
-Here are some steps to take NOW if you haven’t already:
+Here are some steps to take now if you haven’t already:

 - Open a savings account: Open a savings account at your bank or credit union where you can build up your emergency fund.
-If you are looking for options, check out our list of online banks and high yield savings accounts.
+If you are looking for options, check out our list of online banks with high yield savings accounts.

 - Automate your savings: Have a certain amount of each paycheck automatically deposited into the savings account.
 It’s very easy to do, and your HR department or bank can walk you through the process.
-Even if it’s $10 a month, at least your moving in the right direction.
+Even if it’s $10 a month, at least you’re moving in the right direction.

-- Don’t touch your savings!: Except for true emergencies, leave your savings alone!
-Spending what you saved the month before gets you no where fast.
+- Don’t touch your savings: Except for true emergencies, leave your savings alone!
+Spending what you saved the month before gets you nowhere fast.

-Eliminating credit card debt: Having just paid off my final credit card last month, I can tell you it feels great to be out of credit card debt.
+Having paid off my credit cards some time ago, I can tell you it feels great to be out of credit card debt.
 And that’s true even though all of my credit cards offered 0% APR on balance transfers.
 With these cards, I was able to transfer a portion of my home equity line of credit to a credit card and pay no interest for 12 months or more.

 - Put the cards away: If you are having a hard time keeping the credit cards in your wallet, take them out and leave them at home.
 If you don’t have the card with you, you can’t use it.
 However you do it, avoid more credit card debt at all costs.